Quick Stats

 What They Don't Fund

-While not explicitly stated, the foundation's focus is specifically on organizations in the Rochester, NY area.
-Organizations outside this geographic region are unlikely to receive funding.
+While not explicitly stated, the foundation's focus is specifically on organisations in the Rochester, NY area.
+Organisations outside this geographic region are unlikely to receive funding.

 Governance and Leadership